Desktop Schools Popup

 4.2 EAC meetings are publicized on the district website and to local media.

 4.3 EAC meetings are open to the public.
-The EAC chairperson or co-chairperson may, at his or her discretion, permit members of the public to address the council.
+The EAC may, at its discretion, permit members of the public to address the council.